What are the main developments of the General Data Protection Regulation (GDPR)?

 The Catalan Data Protection Authority, the Spanish Data Protection Agency and the Basque Data Protection Agency have prepared materials to help in drafting processing commissions, which may be consulted here.
 These materials are designed to help controllers and processors during the transition period until the GDPR’s entry into force.
 Subsequently and according to that envisaged in the Regulation, data protection authorities will be able to prepare standard contractual clauses which must be approved by the future European Data Protection Committee.
 The European Commission may also draw up such clauses.

-What about processing contracts entered into the application of the GDPR?
+- What about processing contracts entered into prior to application of the GDPR?

-Processing contracts entered into the application of the GDPR in May 2018 should be adapted to respect the content of the Regulation.
-Though many of the obligations deriving from the system established in the GDPR are already contained in Spanish law, existing contracts will have to be modified to ensure their clauses reflect all the Regulation content, bearing in mind that generic referrals to the GDPR Article that regulates them will not be valid.
+Processing contracts entered into prior to application of the GDPR in May 2018 should be adapted to respect the content of the Regulation.
+Though many of the obligations deriving from the system established in the GDPR are already contained in Spanish law, existing contracts will have to be modified to ensure their clauses reflect all the Regulation content, bearing in mind that generic referrals to the Article of the GDPR that regulates them will not be valid.

 11. Data protection impact assessments